Matxilla/Notification-maker/README.md

 a simple notification maker
 inspired by DNAScanner.

-idea from DNAScabber,code and UI from ChatGPT and compiled with PS2EXE.
+idea from DNAScanner, code and UI from ChatGPT and compiled with PS2EXE.